Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Erich Barnstedt (Microsoft)

 **Abstract:**
-Exploration of semantic and data models as enablers for dataspace interoperability.
-Erich will discuss the role of Cloud Library Web UI and Industrial Data Plane, with a focus on how semantic modeling impacts hosting and developer tooling.
-Concrete examples will be provided to illustrate interoperability challenges and solutions.
+Erich will discuss the role of semantic and data models in enabling interoperability within dataspaces.
+The session will cover how models are evolving, where they fit in the architecture, and how they enable practical scenarios such as automotive and aviation data sharing

+Hosting Cloud Library Web UI which will also enable use of Industrial Data Plane

+- Web site
+- Postgres instance (can start with a shared instance of the database)
+- Branding, White Label opportunity

 ---